“I could never do what you do.”

 Here are two very real observations that I’ve made about haters, that I’m sure you’ll agree with:

-1) I have never in my life seen a well-adjusted person who purposely writes vicious, hate-filled emails/comments in an attempt to tear someone else down.
+1) I have never in my life seen a well-adjusted and happy person who purposely writes vicious, hate-filled emails/comments in an attempt to tear someone else down.
+Why?
+Because they’re too busy being well-adjusted and happy to waste their time being an insufferable jerk, that’s why.

-2) I have never received a piece of vicious criticism from a hater who is actually putting him/herself out there by creating anything meaningful.
-They’re experts at destroying things, but they’re pretty much incapable of building anything useful.
+2) I have never received a piece of vicious criticism from a person who is actually putting him/herself out there by creating anything meaningful.
+These jokers are experts at destroying things (no skill or talent is needed to do that), but they’re pretty much incapable of building anything useful (lots of skill, talent, and guts are needed to do that).

 That’s because the people who choose to hurt others are the broken souls of the world who are deeply hurting themselves.